-Jurisdictional programs with the same program boundaries and scope may participate under the VCS Program, another GHG program such as FCPF Carbon Fund or ART Trees, or a results-based payment mechanism that does not generate transactable carbon units such as the Green Climate Fund's (GCF) REDD+ pilot program.
+3.7 PARTICIPATION UNDER OTHER GHG PROGRAMS AND OTHER FORMS OF REDD+ INCENTIVES that does not generate transactable carbon units) such as the Green Climate Fund's (GCF) REDD+ pilot program.
 GHG emission reductions that are issued as VCUs cannot be issued as other types of GHG credits or allowances under other GHG programs or GHG emissions trading programs, or as other environmental credits.